 Summer officially arrives in June, and even industrious New Englanders slip into a more laidback mode.
 Highways clog on Friday afternoons, as urban dwellers escape to summer homes or vacation rentals, and Mondays always come too soon in June.

-This summer, there are so many new things to do in New England, you’ll also have the chance to be first to see new sights, ride new rides and rest your head in new beds.
+You’ll also have the chance to be first to see new sights, ride new rides and rest your head in new beds when New England's newest hotels and attractions debut in time for the summer season.
 Then, instead of dreading Monday, you can look forward to sharing your adventures with envious colleagues.

 Hartford, CT: 59 / 79 F (15 / 26 C)